29 September 2017

 Concert starts at 8:00 pm.

-Jez Lowe is known primarily for his compositions dealing with everyday life in his native North-East English.
+Jez Lowe is known primarily for his compositions dealing with everyday life in his native North-East England.
 He grew up witnessing the decline of the coal-mining industry that had defined the region’s economy for many generations and witnessed how that affected his family, friends and neighbors.
 His latest collection of songs is included in his nineteenth recording, The Ballad Beyond.
 He has been appearing before audiences across the United States, Canada, Australia, Spain and Denmark, not only as a solo act but sometimes with his long-standing backing band, Bad Pennies.

 It took the release of the compilation CD entitled Heads Up: 18 Essential Jez Lowe Songs in 2012 for the acoustic/folk world to be jolted into realizing that he is rapidly gaining ground as the most “covered” songwriter on the UK circuit.
 Over the last couple of decades, the likes of Fairport Convention, The Dubliners, The Unthanks, Wizz Jones, The McCalmans, Mary Black, The Duhks, Bob Fox, The Young Uns, Enda Kenny, Cherish the Ladies, Tom McConville, The Clancys and scores more have lined up to adopt his songs for their own repertoires.
 No wonder no less than Richard Thompson has called him “The best singer songwriter to come out of the UK for a long time,” and personally invited him to play at Thompson’s Meltdown Festival at London’s South Bank Centre in 2010.